LeiZhang0724/dateTimeProcess/README.md

 # dateTimeProcess
-js function process date or time,
+Js function process date or time,

-if you have new requiremnets of function please sent to 376218963@qq.com
+If you have new requiremnets of function please sent to 376218963@qq.com

 Function List